alexisperrier/gads/project_01/Readme.md

     - Identify features of the dataset, including the outcome and covariates/predictors
     - Create a data dictionary with classification of available variables
     - Write a high quality problem statement
-    - Assess the risks and assumptions of your data
-    - Outline exploratory analysis methods
-    - Simple exploration of the data
+    - Analyze the data

 - **Bonus:**
-    - Practice writing an alternative problem statement for your dataset
     - Insightful graphic or statistical exploration

+- **Submission**:
-- Please push the notebook to your github repo and post the link on the slack classwork channel
+    * Please push the notebook to your github repo and post the link on the slack classwork channel

 ---